Sustainability Plan – Executive Summary

 - Branding the County Board.
 We have engaged the services of professionals to help re-brand the county board since privatization.
 This is being done for a number of reasons including helping the local community understand the boards emerging identity in advance of a request for new local taxes.

 - Levy Consideration.
-Based on 10 year financial projections it is the recommendation that the Board consider requesting a ballot initiative no later than 2020 (possibly 2019).
+Based on 10-year financial projections it is the recommendation that the Board considers requesting a ballot initiative no later than 2020 (possibly 2019).
 Meetings have already taken place with the Board of Van Wert County Commissioners and the County Auditor alerting them to that possibility.
 The Board will continue to focus on projections and make a determination before year end 2018.

 - Administrative “Right Sizing“.
 Business Manager is combining fiscal responsibilities with other activities absorbed on the retirement of the former “Office Manager.”